-“A contingency plan that is executed by an investor, trader, venture capitalist or business owner to liquidate a position in a financial asset or dispose of tangible business assets once certain predetermined criteria for either has been met or exceeded.”
+Prior to examining the significance of an exit strategy, it is imperative to establish its definition.
+Investopedia defines an exit strategy as: “A contingency plan executed by an investor, trader, venture capitalist, or business owner to liquidate a position in a financial asset or dispose of tangible business assets upon the fulfillment or surpassing of specific predetermined criteria.”

 Click here to download your Exit Strategy Checklist.